ET1892/ReMind/README.md

 ReMind
 Currently ReMind is available at https://remind.lat in order to run the application locally you can do the following.
-Please note that the endpoints setup are currently making requests to backend at https://fyp-60ev.onrender.com so you must change where this link is visible to local host, typically: http://localhost:3000
+Please note that the backend URL is configured via an environment variable on Netlify.
+Ensure that you set up the appropriate environment variables before running the application.

 ReMind setup instructions: